wrist mechanics online course featured image

 If you don’t have time to read our entire article on golf swing distance killers, here are a few things to take with you.

-• The lead wrist angle is one of the most important contributors of distance in the swing, use HackMotion to check the wrist angle at the top of your backswing and then again at impact.
+• The lead wrist angle is one of the most important contributors to distance in the swing.
+Use HackMotion to check the wrist angle at the top of your backswing and then again at impact.

 • Weight transfer through the golf ball will add distance to your game; use the ground to transfer your weight and push off the ground.